sponge611/NTHU_DeepLearning_Lab/README.md

 This is a repository containing code of labs for NTHU DeepLearning course.

-The topic include machine learning, RNN, CNN, GAN, RL.
+The topic includes machine learning, RNN, CNN, GAN, RL.